ocdladefense/appserver/README.md

 Apache config:
 sudo a2enmod headers

+## Composer
+For development use the following: env COMPOSER=composer-dev.json composer update

 ## Updating your installation of the "appserver" so that it works with the latest version of the "lib-oauth-config" package.
 ### Steps
 1) In your terminal, checkout the development branch of the appserver repository.